Parmeet Sethi: Career

 In 2010, he tried his first directorial venture, Yash Raj's Badmaash Company starring Shahid Kapoor, Anushka Sharma and Meiyang Chang, which was a success at box office earning 530 million Indian rupees.
 Sethi wrote its entire script with dialogues in just six days.
 The film received mixed-to-positive reviews from critics.
 Taran Adarsh of Bollywood Hungama gave it a rating of 3 out of 5, saying; "On the whole, Badmaash Company is a watchable experience for various reasons, the prime reason being it offers solid entertainment, but doesn't insult your intelligence."
 Rajeev Masand of CNN-IBN gave the movie 1.5 out of 5 and claimed it to be "outrageously silly".
 Gaurav Malani of Indiatimes gave the film 3.5 out of 5 saying "Badmaash Company is a good entertainer.
 Worth a watch!" and praising Shahid Kapoor.
 Komal Nahta gave the film 2.5 out of 5, praising the performance of Kapoor and called Badmaash Company "an entertainer".
 Sukanya Verma of rediff gave the film 2 out of 5 stars saying Sethi's directorial debut starts out with cocksure confidence and zing.
 Nikhat Kazmi of the Times of India gave the film 3 out of 5 stars and said, "Indeed, Badmaash Company does have a bunch of riveting scenes, although the story does follow a very predictable line of crime and punishment/repentance."
 DNA gave the film 2.5 out of 5 saying, "This company is worth keeping."
 Anupama Chopra of NDTV called it a "staggeringly tedious film" while Raja Sen of Rediff said, "There's not a single scene in the film that actually works".
 Mayank Shekhar of the Hindustan Times criticised the film as half-written; he only liked the film until the interval and gave it 2 out of 5.
-The film received an aggregate rating of 4/10 at ReviewGang.

 In 2008, after his appearance in the film named Dus Kahaniyaan (2007), he took a break from acting to focus on writing and direction.
-But in 2015, he made his comeback after seven years as an actor in the Zoya Akhtar directorial Dil Dhadakne Do (2015).
+In 2015, he made his comeback after seven years as an actor in the Zoya Akhtar-directorial Dil Dhadakne Do (2015).

 He has also directed some episodes of sitcom Sumit Sambhal Lega (2015).
 In 2017, he again directed another television sitcom Har Mard Ka Dard.
-It starred Faisal Rashid in lead.
-In 2020, Sethi appeared in Neeraj Pandey directed hotstar original web series Special OPS.
+It starred Faisal Rashid in the lead.
+In 2020, Sethi appeared in Neeraj Pandey-directed Hotstar Original web series Special OPS.
 In 2021, he made his Punjabi television debut with a show named Akhiyaan Udeek Diyan, which was aired on Zee Punjabi.